-It brought me back to a different time in my life where I cut my teeth in a lot of techniques that I use today to get my job done.
+It brought me back to a different time in my life where I cut my teeth in a lot of PR techniques that I use today to get my job done.
 It’s stuff they never teach you in IBM PR, because IBM was never that creative.
 I amazed them when I got to IBM by doing tactical and strategic PR they had never heard of.
 The press described IBM PR as moribund.

 The story unfolded more this year, as I ran into the former owner of the company and while we had our differences, I decided to extend my olive branch and it was accepted.
 We discussed racing and life and he even commented on my postings and of the email remembrances.
 It was quite nice to see that through years, time and maturity (by some of the employees) we could reconnect as humans.
 Instead of employer/employee status, we were just guys at the track that day.
 I, unlike others could put his antics behind me, even a lawsuit because he sued everyone.

 Unfortunately, it is more than I can say for one of the employees who couldn’t let her emotions go and grow up.
 One whom I pity was a misandrist who wouldn’t take the olive branch (Sondra Arkin, nicknamed Barkin by this group).
 Like the story above, I offered to bury the hatchet to no avail, and she sent me hate mail in response to my offer to move on.
 She was in technical writing and actually worked for me in marketing for a while, but never was able to let go of her hate and responded with ad hominem attack which was very revealing.
 She didn’t mature from that period, and time stood still for her as far as we were concerned.
 The dichotomy of the situation was she wanted to be one of the boys while professing to be a feminist, a bipolar relationship with men.